 On a clear day you can see the Mount Palomar Observatory 50 miles away.
 Don’t leave San Diego without visiting this monument and seeing the incredible view.
 It’s just 20 scenic minutes from downtown, and the views of the city, bay and ocean are absolutely magnificent.
 You’ll also get a good perspective of San Diego’s ideal geographic location.

 The best and least confusing way to get to the Cabrillo National Monument is to follow Rosecrans Street to Canon Street, turn right; go to Catalina Boulevard and veer left (see map).
-The monument is open daily 9am-5pm, they are closed on Christmas, and there is an entrance fee of ($5) per car, or ($3) for walk-ins and cyclists.
+The monument is open daily 9am-5pm, they are closed on Christmas, and there is an entrance fee of ($20) per car, or ($10) for walk-ins and cyclists, and ($15) for motorcyclist and passenger.
+Senior Annual Pass ($20) ages 62 years and older.
+Additional passes and discounts may apply (619-523-4285).

-Established programs like the Tidepool Education and Restoration Program (which close at 4:30pm daily) and the Artist in Residence Program fulfill our mission to preserve unimpaired the natural and cultural resources and values of the national park system for the enjoyment, education, and inspiration of this and future generations and Call to Action set forth by the Director of the National Park Service Jon Jarvis.
-In addition they have developed new events, projects and programs for the centennial year to execute our mission and goals such as the Dusty Socks Club, Monumental Memories Photo Book, 100 Words 100 Years Essay Contest and Cabrillo Cake Contest.
+Established programs like the Tide pool Education and Restoration Program (which opens at 9 a.m. daily and closes at 4:30pm daily) and the Artist in Residence Program fulfill our mission to preserve unimpaired the natural and cultural resources and values of the national park system for the enjoyment, education, and inspiration of this and future generations and Call to Action set forth by the Director of the National Park Service.
+Admission includes both the tide pools and lighthouse/statue and information center.
+If the park is operating on day light savings time the tide pools close at &:30 p.m. or at sunset which ever is earlier.

 On your way to or from the Cabrillo Monument, consider stopping by the Fort Rosecrans National Cemetery and it’s many veterans memorials.
 The USS Bennington monument is a tall granite obelisk dedicated to the men who lost their lives on that ship in San Diego Harbor on July 21, 1905.
 The monument was dedicated on Jan.
 7, 1908.
 The Ommaney Bay CVE-79 monument is an etched granite memorial to the men lost in action when the ship was bombed in January 1945.
 The granite Taffy 3 monument was dedicated on Oct.
 24, 1996, in memory of the men who died during the 1944 Battle of Leyte Gulf (Philippines) and in subsequent battles of the Pacific.
 The granite USS Gambier Bay monument was dedicated on Oct.
 25, 1996, in memory of the men who lost their lives during the 1944 Battle of Leyte Gulf (Philippines) and in subsequent battles of the Pacific.
 Family members and survivors donated the monument.

-On October 13th, 1913, President Woodrow Wilson, by presidential proclamation, established a modest one-half acre site on Point Loma to erect a “suitable monument” honoring the 1542 discovery of California by Juan Cabrillo.
+Built in 1855 and dedicated as a national monument on October 13th, 1913, by President Woodrow Wilson, by presidential proclamation, established a modest one-half acre site on Point Loma to erect a “suitable monument” honoring the 1542 discovery of California by Juan Cabrillo.
 Today, that modest monument has since expanded to host 1.5 million visitors a year while embracing nearly 160 acres of Point Loma’s premier cultural and natural resources.

-Thanks to the support of individual citizens, community groups, private foundations, and government agencies Cabrillo National Monument has been able to preserve one of San Diego’s greatest treasures for four generations.
-You are encouraged to join in supporting the centennial celebration through partnering, volunteering, or attending one of the many centennial events planned for 2013.
+Thanks to the support of individual citizens, community groups, private foundations, and government agencies Cabrillo National Monument has been able to preserve one of San Diego’s greatest treasures for generations.